The process starts with insight from the admissions staff and treatment team – and it builds in flexibility to change tracks along the way.

 Trauma and Addiction – This track helps patients with PTSD and addictive behaviors understand the relationship between trauma and substance use while providing targeted coping skills.

 Emotion Regulation – Designed for those who have anxiety and depression, this track focuses on DBT skills while incorporating therapy aimed at increasing self-compassion.
+Often, those who are caregivers or individuals who are used to putting others’ needs above their own find support in this track.

 Emotional Eating – This track blends DBT skills with mindful eating strategies to help those with emotion dysregulation and disordered eating.
 If an eating disorder is severe, patients may be referred for inpatient care at Penn Medicine Princeton Center for Eating Disorders.